Pttn/rieMiner/README.md

 ## Miscellaneous

 Unless the weather is very cold, I do not recommend to overclock a CPU for mining, unless you can do that without increasing noticeably the power consumption.
 My 2700X computer would draw much, much more power at 4 GHz/1.2875 V instead of 3.7 GHz/1.08125 V, which is certainly absurd for a mere 8% increase.
-You might want to find the frequency with the best performance/power consumption ratio.
+To get maximum efficiency, you might want to find the frequency with the best performance/power consumption ratio (which could also be obtained by underclocking the processor).

 If you can, try to undervolt the CPU to reduce power consumption, heat and noise.
 Note that the Riecoin miner is not really a good stress test, as I was able to mine for weeks with rieMiner, but launching Prime 95 crashed the system within seconds!
 I wonder if the miner code is somewhat unoptimized, as it is not stressing as much as Prime 95.